Job Shadow Internship

 Observe a minimum of three music therapy sessions each week throughout the state (this internship requires you to have reliable transportation)

-Lead a community music group for children with special needs in coordination with your co-interns
+Lead a community music group for children with disabilities in coordination with your co-interns

 Complete home-based assignments to learn how to write songs and create interventions